tsantakismanos/ICeePot/README.txt

 - accessing & managing that information remotely

 hierarchy:
-Client-Server hierarchy with an arduino ethernet board acting as a server which reads the moisture condition from analog pins & post this information on demand
+Client-Server hierarchy with an arduino ethernet board acting as a server which reads the moisture condition from analog pins & serves this information on demand

 folders:
 - documentation: contains useful notes, diagrams about the project